jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Strokes the lines of the contours in all selected glyphs according to the supplied parameters.
-See :meth:`glyph.stroke()` for a description of the syntax and the :doc:`stroke <stroke>` documentation for more general information.
+See :meth:`glyph.stroke()` for a description of the syntax and the :doc:`stroke </techref/stroke>` documentation for more general information.

 .. method:: font.transform(matrix)